AI-20-CO/storeacts_st/README.md

-# storeacts
+# Storeacts
-A simple app which manages your phone book contacts using sql.
+A simple app which manages your phone book contacts.

 ## Installation And Usage
 1. Installation